josebarbamontoya/chrono-sta/README.md

 # Chronological Supertree Algorithm (Chrono-STA)

 Chrono-STA is a method that incorporates the phylogenetic time dimension to construct supertrees, enabling the integration of taxonomically restricted phylogenies with minimal species overlap.
-For a more detailed explanation of the method, please read our manuscript (<a href="https://doi.org/10.3389/fbinf.2023.1225807">DOI: doi.org/10.3389/fbinf.2023.1225807</a>).

-For a more detailed explanation of the method, please read our manuscript (<a href="https://doi.org/10.3389/fbinf.2023.1225807">DOI: doi.org/10.3389/fbinf.2023.1225807</a>).
+For a more detailed explanation of the method, please read our manuscript (<a href="https://doi.org/10.3389/fbinf.2025.1571568">DOI: doi.org/10.3389/fbinf.2025.1571568</a>).

 ## Installation